Ashulu/Healthcare_scheduler/README.md

 ## To run:
 - Clone the repo
 - cd into the server and run `npm run dev`
-- then cd into the client and run `npm start`
+- then cd into the client and run `npm install` and then `npm start`